winitzki/CocoaJoin/README.md

 The programmer can use any number of molecules and reactions.
 By defining the "chemistry" in a suitable way, the programmer can organize concurrent computations in any desired fashion, while remaining within the declarative and purely functional paradigm.
 For instance, the programmer can:

-* use locally defined reactions to encapsulate functionality and ensure correct operation
-* encapsulate reactions and molecules inside recursive functions, thus creating a dynamic, recursive graph of reactions at run time
-* use "higher-order" chemistry: molecules can carry values that contain _other molecule names_, which then become available within a reaction and may be injected to start arbitrary other reactions
 * use "fast" molecules in order to wait synchronously until certain reaction start or end
 * use "slow" molecules to receive response asynchronously from other reactions
 * use "fast" molecules to receive values synchronously from other reactions
+* use locally defined reactions to encapsulate and reuse concurrent functionality
+* create new reactions and molecules inside recursive functions, thus creating a dynamic, recursive graph of reactions at run time
+* use "higher-order" chemistry: molecules can carry values that contain _other molecule names_ or _functions of molecule names_, which then become available within a reaction and may be used to inject arbitrary molecules or to perform arbitrary computations

 Join calculus has the following advantages over other models of concurrent computation:

+* concurrency is declarative and simple to reason about because the operational semantics is based on just two easily visualized principles:

+1. A reaction starts whenever the required input molecules are present in the soup.
+2. A reaction consumes input molecules from the soup, then performs a computation, and then injects the output molecules into the soup.

 * join definitions are locally scoped and _statically_ defined; reactions are guaranteed to be immutable, the programmer cannot redefine a reaction by mistake or inject molecules that are invisible in the present scope
 * each computation is a pure function in a local scope, there is no global "state of the chemistry"
-* all computations are scheduled asynchronously, concurrently, and - this is important - _implicitly_: the programmer does not need to write code for creating new threads and scheduling reactions
+* all concurrent computations are scheduled  _implicitly_: there is no hand-written code for creating or stopping new threads, scheduling new jobs, or waiting for completion
-* one core or multicore, one threads or many threads - these are low-level details that are hidden from the programmer, who merely needs to inject some molecules
+* one core or multicore, one threads or many threads - these low-level details are hidden from the programmer, who merely needs to inject some molecules to initiate concurrent computations
-* all low-level synchronization, locks, and semaphores are implicit in the "laws of chemistry" defined declaratively by the programmer
+* the use of low-level synchronization primitives, such as locks and semaphores, is implicit in the "laws of chemistry" defined by the programmer
-* the concurrency is easy to reason about because there is only one concept to consider: "_reaction starts whenever the required input molecules are present_"
 * the programmer does not manipulate shared mutable state; all state is represented by values carried by the molecules, passed automatically and implicitly from one reaction to another

 Notes on the Objective-C implementation
 ---------------------------------------

-This implementation of join calculus in Objective-C is called `CocoaJoin`.
-It is implemented as a small library and a set of CPP convenience macros.
+This implementation of join calculus in Objective-C is called `CocoaJoin` and consists of a small library and a set of CPP convenience macros.
 The implementation uses Apple's multithreading library GCD ("grand central dispatch") to schedule reactions.
 Each "join definition" allocates a new asynchronous queue for reactions (however, GCD will make sure not to overload the available CPU cores).
 A semaphore and shared state is used to implement "fast" molecules.
+Molecule names are anonymous closures ("Objective-C blocks" as Apple calls them).

 To use the library, import `CJoin.h`.
 Compile the .m files in CocoaJoin/.
 The implementation uses ARC and should work on iOS 6.0 and up.